The soul-crushing cost of college in California, explained

 Still, the country is living through a populist moment.
 And it’s hard to think of a state more likely to take an aggressive approach to the college affordability crisis than California, with its current budget surplus, Democrat-dominated legislature, and history of support for higher education.

-- AB 1314 (Assemblyman Jose Medina of Riverside): Would remake the state’s financial aid system to focus on the full price of attendance—including housing, food and books—not just tuition.
-It would consolidate the current patchwork of Cal Grant categories into a single grant that would cover a student’s total estimated cost, minus whatever their family can afford to contribute.
+- AB 1314 (Assemblyman Jose Medina of Riverside): This would have remade the state’s financial aid system to focus on the full price of attendance—including housing, food and books—not just tuition.
+It failed in the Senate, but the notion of covering a student’s total estimated costs is expected to return in new legislation next year.

-- SB 291 (Sen. Connie Leyva of Chino): The other college affordability bill with a big price tag, SB 291 would dramatically expand financial aid to community college students, who disproportionately suffer from the way the current system pegs assistance to the price of tuition.
+- SB 291 (Sen. Connie Leyva of Chino): The other college affordability bill with a big price tag, SB 291 would have dramatically expanded financial aid to community college students, who disproportionately suffer from the way the current system pegs assistance to the price of tuition.
+Its author has also vowed to keep working toward financial aid expansion next year, so it, too, could be back.

-- AB 2 (Assemblyman Miguel Santiago of Los Angeles): Would extend the state’s tuition-free community college plan to waive fees for a second year.
+- AB 2 (Assemblyman Miguel Santiago of Los Angeles): This one did pass, and is expected to make a modest difference for one segment of low-income students.
+It would extend the state’s tuition-free community college plan to waive fees for a second year.
 As in the current California Promise program, the fee waiver would apply only to first-time, full-time students, who would save about $1,380.

 For a full rundown on this year’s college affordability bills, including legislation on student housing, administrator salaries and more, check out our tracker.